-Here we will give you 5 SIMPLE TIPS you need to take in consideration when choosing a shoe.
+Here we will give you 5 SIMPLE TIPS you need to take into consideration when choosing a shoe.

-Look out for TIPS 3, 4 and 5 for "WHEN BUYING A SHOE" and dollar for dollar some of the BEST SHOES ON THE MARKET THIS YEAR, in our next blog.
+Look out for TIPS 3, 4, and 5 for "WHEN BUYING A TENNIS SHOE" and dollar for dollar some of the BEST TENNIS SHOES ON THE MARKET THIS YEAR, in our next blog.

 Before purchasing any tennis shoes, tennis training equipment, etc we always recommend you ask for advice from your tennis coach or tennis conditioner.